noi-techpark/opendatahub-website/src/content/use-cases/today_eurac.md

 paragraphs:
   - title: "**The need of Eurac and the solution through Open Data Hub**"
-    description: "The research center, Eurac Research, headquartered in Bolzano, sought to improve the visibility and accessibility of events taking place within their facilities.
-To achieve this, it was decided to use data visualization by extending the Today@NOI web component, which initially displayed events at NOI, to events at Eurac.
-The Eurac-events are now displayed on a screen in the entrance hall in their own design."
+    description: "Eurac Research, a research centre headquartered in Bolzano, sought to improve the visibility and accessibility of events taking place within its facilities.
+To this end, they opted for a solution based on open-source data visualisation tools provided by the Open Data Hub.
+Integrating the Today@NOI web component significantly increased clarity by displaying real-time event information.
+Eurac events are now displayed on screens using a data visualisation platform for open data that has been tailored to their design and identity."
     img_back: "/img/use-cases/today_eurac/03-OpenDataHub-Eurac-Tania-Marcadella-2023-3410.jpg"
     img_credit: "© Open Data Hub / Tania Marcadella"
     img_back_alt: "Team at Eurac Research collaborating on data visualization projects using Open Data Hub services."